-POLS 544 Theory of International Relations (3:3:0)
+POLS 544 International Relations: Theory and Practice (3)

-This course looks at the theories used to explain international interactions between states, but also organizations and increasingly corporations and individuals.
-National interests, foreign policy and the changing international order are examined using dominant theories to help us understand why something happens, and why decisions are made in certain ways.
+This course examines the theories, public and private organizations, and individual positions used to explain international interactions between nations.
+National interests, foreign policy and the changing international order are examined using dominant theories to gain an understanding of international decision making and events.

-POLS 545 International Law and Organization (3:3:0)
+POLS 545 International Law and Organization (3)